 Example: A Loss of Confidentiality

 Morgan is headed to an appointment, and she’s forgotten the room number for her meeting.
 She calls her roommate, Kayla, and shares her password so that Kayla can log in and get the location.
-After the phone call, Kayla browses through Morgan’s student information and uses financial aid information discover the income level of Morgan’s parents.
+After the phone call, Kayla browses through Morgan’s student information and uses financial aid information to discover the income level of Morgan’s parents.

-Although Morgan authorized Kayla to look up a specific email, she intend to release any information about her parents’ income—the confidentiality of her account has been compromised.
+Although Morgan authorized Kayla to look up a specific email, she did not intend to release any information about her parents’ income—the confidentiality of her account has been compromised.

 Activity: DIGT